 It’s also important to look at the efficiency of your entire assembly process.
 There may be some processes that you’re currently doing in-house that might be cheaper to outsource.
 Conversely, you may be outsourcing some sub-assembly that, in the long run, might be cheaper to recreate in-house.

 When selecting suppliers for your component parts, it’s important to consider the quality of those parts.
 One supplier may charge less than another for a given part but provide substandard quality.
 If lower-cost components result in a higher failure rate, your overall costs may increase.
 Sometimes it’s worth paying more upfront to a higher-quality vendor than suffer a high failure or returns rate.

 This is especially important with medical devices that must meet high standards of quality.
 You may need to invest in specialized testing equipment to ensure the end quality of both component parts and the final device.

 Improving Design to Value

 In the medical field, it’s common to focus on the technical capabilities of a device while ignoring the cost of including those capabilities.
 More successful companies recognize that they also need to focus on keeping costs as low as possible to deliver not just functionality but also value to their customers.
 This approach is called maximizing design to value (DTV) and requires companies to reduce costs while maintaining quality and functionality.

-Let Thermal Press Review Your Plastic Assembly Processes
+Let Thermal International Press Review Your Plastic Assembly Processes

-Thermal Press has been a leader in thermal assembly technology for more than 40 years.
+Thermal Press has been a leader in thermal assembly technology for almost 50 years.
 Let us review your planned assembly processes before issuing them to production.
 By reviewing market factors and your proposed assembly process, we can recommend improved and more cost-effective manufacturing and assembly processes that will deliver maximum DTV.